StarkX18/LLD/design-patterns/creational/[2] builder/Readme.md

 Recap :  singleton
-What - a class somehow allows creation of only one instance Why - we don't need multiple objects - idk why - vheck again!
+What - a class somehow allows creation of only one instance Why - we don't need multiple objects - idk why - check again!
 --------------------------------------------------------------------------------------------------------------------------
 # How?
 1. lazy loading - with if cases -> cant handle concurrency.